AutodeskGames/stingray-docs/source/interactive_help/using_entities.md

 Under the hood, a few core features and workflows are already built around entities.
 For example, anytime you create a new level, it comes with an entity that handles the rendering settings used by ~{ The Shading environment and post effects }~.

-You can also use the entity system directly to set up your own kinds of game objects.
+You can also use the entity system directly to set up your own kinds of objects.
 In this release, you will find it mainly useful for creating entities that store arbitrary data values: numeric, boolean, strings, resource names, 3D coordinates, colors.

 ## Entities are *modular*